-Why do people feel the need to pee in a pool?
+Why do people pee in pools?

-- When we get in the water the body feels that it is weightless.
+- When we get in the water the body feels it is weightless.
 When this happens blood moves out of the legs and arms into the chest area.
 This has the effect of telling your kidneys to get rid of excess water in the blood which it does by producing more urine.

 - If the swimming pool water is cold, or at least cool, then your body constricts your blood vessels in order to try to keep your vital organs warm in a process called “cold diuresis” which your body does in a survival situation.
 This increases your blood pressure which your body then reacts to by your kidneys removing some of the liquid in your blood in the form of urine so your bladder fills quickly.

 When I bought my house with a swimming pool, I knew absolutely nothing about pool care.
 I just winged it for a while, making many mistakes along the way.